18 Wheeler: American Pro Trucker: Ports

 The first port of the game was released on the Dreamcast.
 Released by Sega, it is faithful to its arcade counterpart, but the voice actors for the characters were changed and it lacks the arcade's cross-country map loading screens.
 One of the selectable truckers in the arcade version, Nippon Maru, was now made available as an unlockable character.
 A split-screen multiplayer mode was added, allowing two players to race against each other.
-The game was released by Acclaim Entertainment (who also released Sega's Ferrari F355 Challenge on the Dreamcast) on the PlayStation 2 and GameCube after Sega stopped making consoles and became a software based company.
+The game was released by Acclaim Entertainment on the PlayStation 2 and GameCube after Sega stopped making consoles and became a software based company.

 Reception

 The home versions of the game received "mixed or average reviews" according to the review aggregation website Metacritic.
 Jake The Snake of GamePros July 2001 issue said of the Dreamcast version, "Your rig handles well, taking into account the weight of your load, and the driving action is great, with lots of mayhem as you run through cars and buildings.
 But while four levels were plenty for the quarter-munching arcade version of the game, they go by pretty fast at home; the four Score Attack courses and variable difficulty modes don't add much replay.
 So it'd be a good idea to rent this gem first to see if you'll still want to play after beating it."
 (Note: GamePro gave the Dreamcast version two 4.5/5 scores for graphics and control, and two 4/5 scores for sound and fun factor.)
 Ten issues later, however, Pong Sifu said of the GameCube version, "Is 18 Wheeler worth renting or playing at a friend's house?
 Sure.
 Does it warrant a $50 price tag?
 No way."
 (Note: GamePro gave the GameCube version two 2/5 scores for graphics and fun factor, 3.5/5 for sound, and 4.5/5 for control.)
 Rob Smolka of NextGen said that the former console version was "definitely worth a weekend rental, but its lack of online play and limited number of stages in the arcade game flatten its tires."
 In Japan, Famitsu gave the same console version 29 out of 40.